shuubham4/CRA7_demo/src_turtlebot3/readme.md

 ## Navigation using turtlebot3
-- Run 'roscore. in the master pc.
+- Run 'roscore' in the master pc.
 - Issue the following command to enable bringup
 -
 ```